Bibliotheca Mozartiana

 An online edition of Robert Eitner’s Biographisch-bibliographisches Quellen-Lexikon der Musiker und Musikgelehrten

-Hofmeister XIX (digitalized copies of Friedrich Hofmeister’s Monatsberichte from 1829 to 1900, including a full text search function)
+Hofmeister XIX (digitized copies of Friedrich Hofmeister’s monthly reports from 1829 to 1900, including a full-text search function)

 RISM online (online catalogue of music manuscripts from all over the world)